Hibernian F.C.: Stadium

 Scotland have played seven of their home matches at Easter Road, between 1998 and 2017.
-Scotland women played their first match at Easter Road in August 2019, a Euro 2021 qualifying match against Cyprus.
+Scotland women played their first match at Easter Road in August 2019, a Euro 2022 qualifying match against Cyprus.
 The ground has hosted one international not involving the Scotland teams, a friendly played between Ghana and South Korea preceding the 2006 FIFA World Cup.
 Easter Road has also sometimes been used as a neutral venue for Scottish League Cup semi-final matches and once hosted a Scottish Challenge Cup final.

 Rivalry

 Hibs have a traditional local rivalry in Edinburgh with Hearts; the derby match between the two clubs is one of the oldest rivalries in world football.
 Graham Spiers has described it as "one of the jewels of the Scottish game".
 The clubs first met on Christmas Day 1875, when Hearts won 1–0 in the first match ever contested by Hibs.
 The two clubs became distinguished in Edinburgh after a five-game struggle for the Edinburgh Football Association Cup in 1878, which Hearts finally won with a 3–2 victory after four successive draws.
 The clubs have met each other in two Scottish Cup finals, in 1896 and 2012, both of which were won by Hearts.
-The 1896 match is also notable for being the only Scottish Cup Final to be played outside Glasgow.
+The 1896 match was the only Scottish Cup final to be played outside Glasgow.

-Both clubs have been champions of Scotland four times, although Hearts have the better record in derby matches.
-Hibs recorded the biggest derby win in a competitive match when they won 7–0 at Tynecastle on New Year's Day 1973.
-While it has been noted that religious background lies behind the rivalry, that aspect is "muted" and is a "pale reflection" of the sectarianism in Glasgow.
+Hearts have the better overall record in derby matches, but Hibs recorded the biggest derby win in a competitive match when they won 7–0 at Tynecastle on New Year's Day 1973.
+While it has been noted that religious, ethnic or political background lies behind the rivalry, that aspect is "muted" and is a "pale reflection" of the sectarianism in Glasgow.
 Although the clubs are inescapable rivals, the rivalry is mainly "good-natured" and has had beneficial effects.

 Supporters and culture

 Hibernian are one of only two full-time professional football clubs in Edinburgh, which is the capital of and second largest city in Scotland.
-The club had the fourth largest average attendance in the Scottish leagues during the 2019–20 season (16,728).
+The club had the fourth largest average attendance in the Scottish leagues during the 2022–23 season (17,469).
 In the period after the Second World War, Hibs attracted average attendances in excess of 20,000, peaking at 31,567 in the 1951–52 season.
 Since Easter Road was redeveloped into an all-seater stadium in the mid-1990s, average attendance has varied between a high of 18,124 in 2017–18 and a low of 9,150 in 2003–04.
 There has been a significant increase in recent seasons, inspired by the Scottish Cup victory in 2016 and promotion in 2017.
 In the 1980s and 1990s, a minority of the club's supporters had a reputation as one of Britain's most prominent casuals groups, known as the Capital City Service.
+Hibernian’s ultra group, founded in 2021, is called Block Seven.